Frequently Asked Questions

 Chloramines are a group of chemical compounds that contain chlorine and ammonia.
 The particular type of chloramine used in drinking water disinfection.
 Most tap water conditioners will break the chemical bond between the chlorine and ammonia and then destroy the chlorine, leaving the ammonia in the water.
 Water Control Corporation’s MultiMax unit can remove these undesirable additives and softens your water at the same time.

 Water Control Corporation’s residential technical support for water softening, filtration, and disinfection systems can be reached by dialing our main number at (763) 427-9638 or 1 (866) 405-1268.
-You may also email our technical support team and they will promptly reply to your email.
+You may also email our technical support team to ask questions on you water treatment system.